watem-sedem/watem-sedem/docs/input.rst

 - :math:`LS_{avg,x}`: the average LS factor in a catchment on resolution x
 - :math:`LS_{avg,y}`: the average LS factor in a catchment on resolution y

-The input variable is a float (default value 1, i.e. no correction).
+The input variable is a float32 (default value 1, i.e. no correction).
 The LS-factor in the model is divided by this variable.

 .. _nrbuffers: